 Nina said when she grew up she wanted to be a rock star.
 In the upper right hand corner, I made her dream come true.
 The ideas for these bubbles were a mixture of information about the girls provided by their mother and my own imagination of what little girls like to do.
 I tried to mirror their distinct personalities and individuality.

 A closeup of one of the ‘bubbles’ showing Nina playing dress-up.

 Nina especially loved animals, so they are sprinkled liberally all over her quilt.

-Nina with the small quilt made out of her baby clothes for her to have now!
+Nina with the small quilt made out of her baby clothes for her to enjoy now!

 Quilt Displaying Scout Badges